RunGT/rungt/README.md

-### Hi there I'm Glenroy-Terence, also know as Terry👋
+### Hi ther,e I'm Glenroy-Terence, also know as Terry👋

-Hi there, I'm Glenroy-Terence, also know as Terry👋

 I’m currently working with Founders and Coders to become a rounded full stack developer.
 My interest in technology was born form the desire make a difference by solving problems with people and relationships in mind.